-Rafi was the BBC Radio 2 Young Chorister of the Year.
-He won the title in October 2017.
-This site is a record of the subsequent year which he spent performing and recording around Britain and in the USA, culminating in debuts at Tanglewood and Seattle Opera.
+Rafi was the BBC Radio 2 Young Chorister of the Year 2017-18.
+Since he won the title he has been performing and recording around Britain and in the USA, making his debut on the US concert platform at Tanglewood and his operatic debut as Miles in Seattle Opera’s recent production of the Turn of the Screw.

-Formerly Head Chorister at Chichester Cathedral, Rafi is now a music scholar at Lancing College where he continues to explore his unique gift as a singer.
+Formerly Head Chorister at Chichester Cathedral, Rafi is now a music scholar at Lancing College where he continues to explore his unique gift as a singer, both as a concert soloist and as a chorister.

 Rafi’s debut album Refiner’s Fire is now released and available to buy in digital or CD formats.